 If your need or application requires a lot of network capacity (full motion video, for example), then a wired connection will generally be a better choice.

 The range of the wireless network is greatly dependent upon the materials used to construct the building, and the furniture and equipment in the building.
-Typically, from any single wireless access point, a portable computer should be able to work up to 100ft from the access point, (200ft to 500ft is not uncommon in larger open areas).
+Typically, from any single wireless access point, a laptop computer should be able to work up to 100ft from the access point, (200ft or more is not uncommon in larger open areas).
+Cellular phones do not have the same range as laptops/iPads, they transmit with lower power, limiting their ability to connect from a distance.
 The range is usually much shorter when the access point and the user are not located on the same floor.